Technology and Digital Media

 Research Databases | research.frick.org

 The Frick Collection and Frick Art Reference Library publish the following unique databases for researchers in the history of art.
 The databases and Web presentations were developed by Julie Shean, former Database Administrator, in conjunction with the various departments producing content for each collection.
+Staff from different areas of the Library maintain content.

 Image Database | images.frick.org